jordibruin/navi-localization/README.md

 Please translate the strings file in the app directory for the in-app strings.
 The support section contains only a few strings right now but I would appreciate it if you could translate those as well!

+I'm working on adding everyone to the world map!
 Thanks!